pbjorklund/pbjorklundblog/content/posts/nothing-temporary.md

 Multiple years later and the pile of “for now” grows.
 From a small cute pile to a mount doom.
 Complete with the evil eye of Sauron surveying the corrupted land of chaos that now exists around the mountain.

-Put an expiration date on the temporary to make it explicitly permanent instead of eventually permanent and keep a tally of how many exists.
+Put an expiration date on the temporary to make it explicitly permanent instead of eventually permanent.
+Keep an (automated) tally on how many exists.
 Can be as simple as having GitHub issues with a tag and keeping track of growth.